Common Website Performance Issues in Shared Hosting

-With thousands of supported sites on just a single server, shared host providers must stay proactive with their approach on PHP related issues.
-They must also have a way to quickly identify an issue and make suggestions to customers who log tickets about performance and other PHP related errors.
+With thousands of supported sites on just a single server, shared host providers must stay proactive with their approach to PHP-related issues.
+They must also have a way to quickly identify an issue and make suggestions to customers who log tickets about performance and other PHP-related errors.

 Tickets on performance issues are difficult to troubleshoot, and they can pile up when performance affects an entire server.
 If administrators are unable to resolve the issue quickly, it could mean the loss of revenue and several customers might leave to another provider.

 And how many of your customers' tickets involve Performance Complaints?
 Feel free to share your experience about Maintaining Site Performance on Shared Hosting in the comments.

 To learn more about Common Website Performance Issues in Shared Hosting, please review our Case study with Hosting4Real, where Founder, Lucas Rolff, talks about common problems they are facing in terms of customer's slow websites and other performance issues.